What is it?

 - There are built-in accessibility features such as immersive reader.

-- You can embed documents such as PDF, Word and PowerPoints into your notes.
+- You can link to and embed documents into your notes.

 - All notebooks, sections, subsections and pages are stored automatically in the user’s OneDrive, so you do not need to worry about losing your notes.